hpesoj/gsl-pointers/GSL-PROPOSAL.md

     int rating(widget const& w);

-They also have the added benefit of being able to receive _temporary_ arguments:
+Const reference parameters have the added benefit of being able to receive _temporary_ arguments:

-    auto len = rating(widget(42, 7, 3));
+    int len = rating(widget(42, 7, 3));

-The only use case unaccounted for so far is an "optional" reference to an object that is not copied and stored, as described in rule [F.60](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rf-ptr-ref):
+The only use of `T*` without an alternative so far is an "optional" reference to an object that is not copied and stored, as described in rule [F.60](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rf-ptr-ref):

     int rating(widget const* w);